Strong Foundations in Hunters Hill.

 Tax-Deductible Donations

-Donations over $2.00 may be tax deductible through the National Trust of Australia Fund.
-We know it is a bit “clunky” but if you donate via a direct deposit to the National Trust Account below (not maintained by us, but which we benefit from) and then use the form below to give us your details so that we can send you your tax deductible receipt that is deeply appreciated!
+We know it is a bit “clunky” but if you donate via a direct deposit to the National Trust Account (details below) and then send us the details of your donation via the form below, we will send you a tax deductible receipt by mail.
+Your donation that is deeply appreciated!